tomxiong/docker-alpine/README.md

 ### Running scripts during container startup

-The docker-baseimage init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:
+The docker-alpine init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:

  * All executable scripts in `/etc/my_init.d`, if this directory exists.
 The scripts are run in lexicographic order.
  * The script `/etc/rc.local`, if this file exists.